lando/lando/docs/help/win-file-upload.md

 If switching to `nginx` is not an option then it's possible the framework you are using (eg Drupal or Laravel) may have already identified this issue and supplied a patch to help.
 For example [this](https://www.drupal.org/node/944582) may be relevant for Drupal 7.

-A Google search for `docker for windows file sharing MYFRAMEWORK` is probably a good way to start.
+A Google search for `Docker Desktop file sharing MYFRAMEWORK` is probably a good way to start.